DaoD/ScriptWriter/Readme.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-red.svg)](#python)

+#### News
+- 2020-06-11: We find a minor error in the data thus we upload a new one.

 This repository contains the source code and datasets for the ACL 2020 paper [ScriptWriter: Narrative-Guided Script Generation](http://rali.iro.umontreal.ca/rali/sites/default/files/publis/2005.10331.pdf) by Zhu et al. <br>

 ## Update
-June 11, We find a minor error in the data thus we upload a new one.
+June 11,

 ## Dependencies
 I test the code with the following packages.
 Other versions may also work, but I'm not sure. <br>